A Brief Look at Cutty Bangs: San Francisco's Weird, Beloved Liquor Store Tradition

 (A High Speed, with five little bottles of rum and a tropical-flavored "yellow edition" Red Bull, is basically a DIY OG Four Loko.)

 With my Cookie Monster in the bag, I was off to Mr. Liquor, a Valencia Street corner store.
-The process was starting to feel like catching Pokémon or collecting POGs or something; once you start paying attention, seeing even a small variety of cutty bangs makes you wonder about the countless variations that must be out there.
+The process was starting to feel like catching Pokémon or collecting POGs; once you start paying attention, seeing even a small variety of cutty bangs makes you wonder about the countless variations that must be out there.

 I walked into Mr. Liquor and quickly spotted a fridge full of High Speed and Cutty Bang, plus Hyphy Bomb, Johnny Danger, Jet Fuel, Virgin Lady, Fresh Pussy, Wet Pussy, Pink Panties, No Panties, and an assortment of other mixed drinks.